* This is the Professional Version. *

 Differences Between Sensory and Neural Hearing Losses

-Hearing loss can be congenital (see Congenital Causes of Hearing Loss*) or acquired (see Some Causes of Acquired Hearing Loss), progressive or sudden (see page Sudden Deafness), temporary or permanent, unilateral or bilateral, and mild or profound.
-Drug-induced ototoxicity is discussed elsewhere (see page Drug-Induced Ototoxicity).
+Hearing loss can be congenital (see Congenital Causes of Hearing Loss*) or acquired (see Some Causes of Acquired Hearing Loss), progressive or sudden (see Sudden Deafness), temporary or permanent, unilateral or bilateral, and mild or profound.
+Drug-induced ototoxicity is discussed elsewhere (see Drug-Induced Ototoxicity).

 The most common causes overall are the following: